mvakde/mvakde.github.io/_pages/cv.md

 ● Advisor: Professor Anshuman Kumar, Laboratory of Optics of Quantum Materials, IIT Bombay
 ● Discovered parameters allowing 0% radiation losses in a metamaterial

-**<span style = "font-size:1.2em;">Reservoir training in Liquid State Machines (Sep'21 - Present)</span>**
+**<span style = "font-size:1.2em;">Reservoir training in Liquid State Machines (Oct'21 - Mar'22)</span>**
 ● Advisor: Professor Udayan Ganguly, IIT Bombay
-● Novel Idea: Hypothesised the underlying mechanism of a brain disorder and achieved 75% accuracy in simulating it
+● Novel Idea: Hypothesized the underlying mechanism of a brain disorder and achieved 75% accuracy in simulating it

 **<span style = "font-size:1.2em;">Jr. Machine Learning Engineer - UMIC (Sep'19 - Sep'20)</span>**
 ● **Impact**: Designed the ML subsystem of an aerial robot which was later adopted & implemented by a team that won a [**world championship**](http://www.aerialroboticscompetition.org/simulation_challenge.php)